Bioinformatics and Big Data

 Professor Inge Jonassen and part of his team from the CBU (Computational Bioinformatics Unit, Department of Informatics, UiB) are working on the development and application of bioinformatics methods for analysing data descending from high-throughput measurement technologies applied to cancer samples.

-The Jonassen group is working on development and application of bioinformatics methods contributing to the understanding of tumors and their environments, aiming to aid in selecting appropriate treatments and predict outcome.
-A focus in earlier years has been on in silico deconvolution of expression data.
-New activity has been initiated towards system medicine approaches targeting leukemia and development of methods to exploit the novel Hyperion technology to the study of tumor-microenvironment interactions in solid cancers.
+The Jonassen group works on development and application of bioinformatics methods contributing to the understanding of tumors and their microenvironments, aiming to aid in selecting appropriate treatments and prediction of outcome.
+They are currently working on a systems medicine approach utilizing machine learning approaches targeting leukemia and development of methods to exploit the Hyperion technology to the study of tumor microenvironment interactions in solid cancers.

-Jonassen is leading a project funded by ERAPerMed, including as partners Professor Gjertsen from CCBIO in addition to groups from Germany, the Netherlands and Canada.
-A postdoc has been recruited to work on this project in Jonassen’s group.
-The project includes data generation on single cell and bulk samples on genomic, transcriptomic and proteomic levels, systems biology modeling, and machine learning aimed at predicting outcome and aid selection of treatment for individual patients, use of a set of different experimental model systems and pilot clinical trials.
+Jonassen leads the project AML_PM funded by ERAPerMed, including Bjørn Tore Gjertsen as a partner from CCBIO in addition to groups from Germany, the Netherlands and Canada.
+A postdoc in Jonassen’s group is working on developing and applying methods for analysis of various omics and single cell data generated by the partners.
+In this project, the group applies systems biology modeling and machine learning approaches aimed at predicting outcome and aid selection of treatment for individual patients, using a set of different experimental model systems and piloting clinical trials.
+For example, in a collaborative project with the Gjertsen group, results are promising, identifying single cell markers correlated with leukemia patients’ treatment response and survival.